rgeraldes24/solc/docs/contracts/libraries.rst

-Libraries are similar to contracts, but their purpose is that they are deployed only once at a specific address and their code is reused using the ``DELEGATECALL`` feature of the EVM.
+Libraries are similar to contracts, but their purpose is that they are deployed only once at a specific address and their code is reused using the ``DELEGATECALL`` feature of the ZVM.
 This means that if library functions are called, their code is executed in the context of the calling contract, i.e. ``this`` points to the calling contract, and especially the storage from the calling contract can be accessed.
 As a library is an isolated piece of source code, it can only access